Pablo Aimar: Benfica

 On 17 July 2008, Aimar signed a four-year contract with Portuguese side Benfica for a fee of €6.5 million.
 After struggling with injuries initially, he finished the campaign with a string of strong performances and was able to add a Taça da Liga title to his name.

 In the 2009–10 season, Aimar was reunited with former River Plate teammate Javier Saviola, who was let go by Real Madrid following his own injury struggles.
 The two combined as double trequartista to support striker Óscar Cardozo alongside fellow Argentine Ángel Di María on the wing.
 The quartet formed the Primeira Liga's most dangerous attack, with Benfica scoring 78 goals on their way to a league and cup double.

 Aimar had become a fan favourite at the Estádio da Luz but injuries continued to plague him, and his game time reduced in the coming seasons.
 In spite of this, he helped the club to its third and fourth consecutive Taça da Liga titles.
 On 6 June 2013, after 179 official appearances, 17 goals and 34 assists, Aimar announced he was leaving Benfica and thanked the club for "five wonderful years".

 Johor Darul Ta'zim

-On 7 August 2013, Tunku Ismail Ibrahim, the president of Malaysian club Johor Darul Ta'zim, confirmed that Aimar had signed a two-year contract with the team.
+On 7 August 2013, Tunku Ismail Ibrahim, the president of Malaysian club Johor Darul Ta'zim and also known as the Crown Prince of Johor, confirmed that Aimar had signed a two-year contract with the team.
 Upon arrival, he became the highest paid player ever to feature in the Malaysia Super League.
 He made his debut in the league six months after signing, in a 2–0 win against Perak FA.
-Prior to making his debut, Aimar had previously played at the Larkin Stadium, home of Johor, before with Argentina in the 1997 Youth World Cup.
+Prior to making his debut, Aimar had previously played at the Larkin Stadium, home of Johor, before with Argentina in the 1997 FIFA World Youth Championship.
 He ultimately made 8 appearances for the club and scored two goals before a spate of injuries resulted in him being released on 21 April 2014.
-Aimar did earn a champions medal for his time with JDT, though, as the club went on to lift the Super League title at the end of the season.
+Aimar did earn a champions medal for his time with JDT, though, as the club went on to lift the 2014 league title at the end of the season.